 If you need help finding a reputable nursery I would highly recommend checking out www.americanmeadows.com.
 They are a great website that sells 1-2 year old plants and will guarantee your satisfaction.
 The plants are also guaranteed for a full year, so if one happens to die or you are simply not happy with teh purchase they will give you your money back, in-house credit, or a new plant to replace your old one.
 I buy all of my fruits, vegetables, and flowers from this site and absolutely wouldn't think to go anywhere else.
 They sell several varieties and you can find the best ones for your region, through their US hardiness zone link.
 They also include information about how to best use the different varieties they sell.
 This comes in handy, because some varities are sweeter and other varieties are more tart making them perfect for baking and pies.

 - Blueberries have a shallow root system and benefit from mulching.
 Mulching should be done at the time of planting and be about 2 to 4 inches deep.

 - Water is also a very important part of caring for these plants.
-Blueberries need about 2 inches of water per week to keep their shallow roots healthy.
+These plants need about 2 inches of water per week to keep their shallow roots healthy.

-It has taken many years, however the long wait for your first harvest is well worth the wait.
-Blueberries will be ready for harvesting from July to August.
+It has taken many years, however the long wait for your first harvest is well worth it and finally over.
+As a general rule, most plants will be ready for harvesting from July to August.
 The key to harvesting blueberries is to be patient.
 Once the berries start turning blue let them sit for a few more days before picking.
 When the berries are ripe they should fall right off into your hand with a slight twist or pull.
-If they don't they are not quite ready to be harvested.
+If they don't, they are not quite ready to be harvested.